openwisp/openwisp-docs/developer/gsoc-ideas-2021.rst

 - Add basic frontend tests with selenium:
     - Log in to the admin and ensure the menu is visible
     - Click on an element of the menu
-    - Got o a list page and check the filters
+    - Go to a list page and check the filters

 OpenWISP REST API
 ~~~~~~~~~~~~~~~~~